DanielPNewman/DanielPNewman.github.io/principles.md

 	- I got this one from talking to Amy.
 Also, Bill Gates says something like 'most people overestimate how much should be achievable in 1 year and underestimate how much is achievable in 10 years'.

 ***
-- **Think in bets to help make decisions ...** especially when you need to make a decusuion without having all the information you need
+- **Think in bets to help make decisions ...** especially when you need to make a decision without having all the information you need

 	- Got this from Annie Duke